ADA Anniversary: Focus on Accessible Outdoor Recreation

 · shooting facilities with firing positions

-Most stakeholders that contact the Northeast ADA Center understand that newly constructed and altered recreational facilities must address accessibility.
+Most stakeholders who contact the Northeast ADA Center understand that newly constructed and altered recreational facilities must address accessibility.
 The area of concern for many of our callers is how to address the accessibility of recreational facilities that were built prior to the effective date of the 2010 ADA Standards for Accessible Design (March 15, 2012).
 During the Northeast ADA’s July 31st outdoor recreation webinar, we will address this question by examining several recreation scenarios.
 We will also discuss how owners/operators of public beaches can take steps to improve access for visitors with disabilities.
-You can register for the webinar by using this link: http://register.yangtaninstitute.org/register/index.cfm?event=7280

 Should you have ADA related questions, please contact the Northeast ADA Center at 1.800.949.4232 or email us at firstname.lastname@example.org for confidential technical assistance related to ADA implementation.